WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 **Talking Points**:

 - This is fairly clean code, but we could write more succinct code using a **declarative** style.
 We'll use the array's built-in `.map` method to accomplish the same thing.
-We'll focus on _what_ we want — just the updated values — and we'll let `.map` take care of the _how_.
+We'll focus on _what_ we want (just the updated values) and we'll let `.map` take care of the _how_.

 - Try it!
 This goes right after the "items" array declaration, replacing all the calculation code (the `for` loop and the discountedItems array before that).

 - Using the declarative approach, we declare that we intend to .map through an array and create a newly updated version of it.

 - _"But what if that method breaks?"_ you might be thinking.
-While a problem, you would know exactly what is broken - the `.map` method (or, more likely, your syntax is incorrect).
+While a problem, you would know exactly what is broken: the `.map` method (or, more likely, your syntax is incorrect).
 This allows for easy debugging and testing.
 Consider how you would debug the imperative version of the code instead.
 How would your approach differ?

 ---